olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 $ pip install matplotlib
 ```

+As opposed to other challenges in this repository, here we used `pip` to install a pre-compiled binary instead of using it to build PyTorch from source.
 Note that we also installed matplotlib as it will be needed for plotting functions in the CNN.

 &nbsp;